 After the original truck was removed, the mounting rod was removed with a mini-drill as shown (R-below) and the new truck was fitted to the same mount.
-The picture below shows how this is really too short.
-No attempt was made to solve this on this occasion.
+The picture below shows how the mount is really too short.
+No attempt was made to solve this on this occasion although it will be addressed in the future.